Arwald: Invasion of Wihtwara

 According to Anglo-Saxon Chronicle A, Wihtwara was invaded by Cædwalla of Wessex in 686 during the rule of Arwald.
 Bede's Ecclesiastical History of the English People states that at the time of this the island's whole population was heathen and the invader sought to slaughter every inhabitant of Wihtwara without mercy and to populate the island afresh with West Saxons.
 He also promised that if he was successful in conquering the island, he would give a fourth of it to the Church.

 Arwald was killed during the West Saxon invasion, and his two younger brothers fled to mainland Britain where they were betrayed by those there and captured by Cædwalla's forces.
 It is unclear how old the brothers were at this time but the use of puer to describe them suggests an age around 7–14.
 Cædwalla, who had been wounded during the fighting, ordered them to be executed but Cynibert, a bishop from Hreutford, convinced him to have the boys baptised first.
 Bede records that these were the first from the island were "saved".
 He then writes that when "the executioner came, they joyfully underwent the temporal death, through which they did not doubt they were to pass to the life of the soul, which is everlasting" and that Christianity was then imposed on Wight.
 (Note: The original text in Latin is as follows: "Moxque illi instante carnifice mortem laeti subiere temporalem, per quam se ad uitam animae perpetuam non dubitabant esse transituros") After taking control of Wight, he upheld his former oath, giving large estates to Wilfrid and from this point onwards, the inhabitants were under West Saxon domination, being administered in Church matters by the bishop of Winchester by 731.

 Bede describes Arwald's brothers as "among the first fruits of the island who believed".
-They are now venerated as saints, however as their names are unknown they are called collectively "St. Arwald" after their father.
+They are now venerated as saints, however as their names are unknown they are called collectively "St. Arwald" after their brother.
 Their feast day is 22 April.
 It has been suggested that the brothers were depicted by Bede as willingly being killed and receiving a heavenly reward in order to appease those who sympathised with Arwald's family, which had no recorded survivors of the conquest.